jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

-Sue Gray was passionate about Mock Trial.
-Mock Trial is a competitive form of speech and debate in the form of a full civil or criminal case, exposing students to the legal profession.
-Each team would play the prosecution or defense counsel.
+Sue Gray was passionate about Mock Trial, a competitive form of speech and debate.
+Mock Trial is a full simulation of a civil or criminal case designed to expose students to the legal profession.
+Competitions were held annually at the local, state, and national le